AndyGaskell/joomla4api_basic_flutter_app/README.md

 ## Things to do next

-We could / should do some more bist to this, like...
+I could / should do some more bits to this, like...

 - [ ] add HTML rendering
 - [ ] add error handling